stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > We can do the research anyway, but the Development Team need to select an IPFS solution for the MVP - **Dan Verowski**

 > For the MVP we want to deliver something quickly and that will have a long shelf life for our particular use-case.
-But there are going to be all sorts of NFT use-cases created with NFT-DAO and what solution we choose will be valuable information to the wider community - **Tyler Wales**
+But there are going to be all sorts of NFT use-cases created with NFT-DAO.
+What solution we choose will be valuable information to the wider community and inform future NFT projects - **Tyler Wales**